fengbintu/Neural-Networks-on-Silicon/README.md

 ### 2017 ASPLOS
 - **Scalable and Efficient Neural Network Acceleration with 3D Memory.** (Stanford University, EPFL)
+- SC-DCNN: Highly-Scalable Deep Convolutional Neural Network using Stochastic Computing.
+(Syracuse University, USC, The City College of New York)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.